caitlintwhite/nwt-data-munging/GL4_WQ_waterchem_datamunging.md

 Kelly Loria has suggested breaking out the "core" water quality and chemistry data (data collected consistently through time) from the McKnight (ongoing) water quality and water chemistry datasets, and keeping infrequently-sampled water quality and water chemistry data in an auxiliary or experimental dataset.
 For example, some of the "depth/loc" values in the water chemistry dataset are from single-season REU projects (email communication from DMK to KL).
 In my experience trying to summarize these datasets, and figure out which values are appropriate for summarizing, having a true "core" dataset separate from an auxiliary or experimental dataset makes sense to me.

-Working through the McKnight water chemistry dataset, there are a few other issues to mention in the raw data.
+**QA Notes** Working through the McKnight water chemistry dataset, there are a few other issues to mention in the raw data.
 I show code to illustrate:

 -   1905 erroneously entered for the year 2015 in the "year" column